Distributed Stochastic Momentum Tracking with Local Updates: Achieving Optimal Communication and Iteration Complexities

 The main contribution of this paper is three-fold.

-First, we propose the \DSMTL~method which achieves state-of-the-art communication complexity for minimizing smooth (with modulus $L$) objective functions, both with and without the PL condition (with modulus $\mu$).
+First, we propose the \DSMTL~method, which achieves state-of-the-art communication complexity for minimizing smooth (smoothness modulus $L$) objective functions, both with and without the PL condition (modulus $\mu$).
 Notably, these results are achieved without requiring large batches of stochastic gradients.
-As summarized in Tables~\ref{tab:comp_ncvx}~and~\ref{tab:comp_scvx}, \DSMTL~outperforms existing decentralized stochastic gradient methods that incorporate local updates.
-The improvements stem from a novel algorithmic design that integrates the local update scheme, momentum tracking, and Loopless Chebyshev Acceleration.
+As summarized in Tables~\ref{tab:comp_ncvx}~and~\ref{tab:comp_scvx}, \DSMTL~outperforms existing distributed stochastic gradient methods that incorporate local updates.
+The improvements arise from a novel algorithmic design that integrates the local update scheme, momentum tracking, and the LCA technique.